 - Expand the Display adapters list.

-- Right-click on your video adapter driver and select ‘Uninstall device‘.
+- Right-click on your video adapter driver and select the ‘Uninstall device‘.

 - After that, head to your manufacturer’s website and download the latest driver for your video card.